Should I Change My Running Shoes When Pregnant?

 Should we be worried about a drop in arch height?
 Arch drop will lead to increased foot pronation and flatter feet, but neither of these conditions are necessarily bad!
 Despite popular belief, neither condition has proven association with injury, and not everyone will need corrective shoes or orthotics (Khan 2021, Nigg 2015).

-However, speaking biomechanically- a flatter and more pronated foot will cause increased internal rotation of the leg, as well as alter the natural control of forces going through the foot (Segal 2013).
+However, speaking biomechanically- a flatter and more pronated foot can cause increased internal rotation of the leg, as well as alter the natural control of forces going through the foot (Segal 2013).
 This may increase risk of injury at the knee and hip, and could even affect pelvic alignment and the spine (Segal 2013, Ramachandra 2017).

 If you find yourself with these types of problems or even just general foot or heel pain, it would be beneficial to talk to a podiatrist or physical therapist.
 It is possible that using an orthotic (Karadag 2010), or using a stability or motion control running shoe could help to redistribute pressure in your foot and help with these types of injuries!
 This may be especially important in the postpartum period as you get into more intense running.